WillKoehrsen/Data-Analysis/stocker/readme.md

 Evaluates a buy and hold strategy from the start date to the end date with the specified number of shares.
 If no start date and end date are specified, these default to the start and end date of the data.
-The buy and hold strategy, besides being the smartest choice, is also the simplest.
-We buy at the start date and hold to the end date.
-Prints the expected profit and plots the expected profit over time.
+The buy and hold strategy means buying the stock on the start date and hold to the end date when we sell the stock.
+Prints the expected profit and plots the profit over time.

 ### Make prophet model with predictions for 1 year in future